The pyproject.toml file

 The readme file of the package.
 Optional

-The file can be either README.rst
+The file can be either README.rst or README.md.

 homepage #